ahlstromcj/seq66/README.md

         *   Added the L/R marker feature to the external pattern editor, and Song mode is no longer required to use it.
 This makes it easier to explore a long pattern for extracting to a short pattern loop.
+        *   Added more perfroll snap options, including one to force Seq24 behavior.
         *   Fixed playback of ultra-long patterns due to not sleeping in the output loop (forgot to convert milliseconds to microseconds).
         *   Fixed vertical zoom in the pattern editor.